Privacy Policy

 Email: lw@ndclinic.net

-If you are dissatisfied with our response, you may contact the Office of the Australian Information Commissioner (OAIC) or the NDIS Quality and Safeguards Commission.
+We will acknowledge and respond to complaints as soon as practicable.
+If you are not satisfied with our response, you may contact the Office of the Australian Information Commissioner (OAIC) or the NDIS Quality and Safeguards Commission.